OlivierLD/raspberry-coffee/docker/README.md

 ### Case Study
 You have a `nodejs` project you want to share with others.

-The application read GPS data through a Serial port, and feeds a `WebSocket` server.
+The application reads GPS data through a Serial port, and feeds a `WebSocket` server.
-The data can then be visualized thnrough a Web interface.
+The data can then be visualized through a Web interface.

 To enable everything, you need to:
 1. Have a Raspberry PI
-1. Flash its SD card
+1. Flash its SD card and connect it to a network
 1. Install build tools
 1. Install `git`
 1. Install `NodeJS` and `npm`